Last updated: 24 October 2024

 If you are a pensioner or on a low income, you may be able to get the Warm Home Discount a discount of £150 on your electricity bill between October and March every year.

-The money is not paid directly to you - it’s a one-off discount applied to your electricity bill between early October 2023 and 31 March 2024.
+The money is not paid directly to you - it’s a one-off discount applied to your electricity bill between early October and the end of March.
 You’ll usually get the discount automatically if you’re eligible.

 Cold Weather payment